home-assistant/home-assistant.io/source/_integrations/myIO.markdown

 Click 'Submit'.

-The integration will find all of your discoverable devices and import them to a Home Assistant.
+The integration finds all of your discoverable devices and imports them to a Home Assistant.

 ## Notes